lsst-dm/scipi_docs_prototype/imagepsfmatch.rst

 Examples
 ++++++++

 This code is imagePsfMatchTask.py in the examples directory of $IP_DIFFIM_DIR (described in detail on the doxygen page).
+Works perfectly locally and on curstack, giving steady printing info to the screen as it goes.

 What it returns
 +++++++++++++++